Lead Chimney Flashing Repair Cost

 How Much Does it Cost to Repair or Replace Lead Flashing?

-So why use lead?
+So why use lead for chimney flashing?

 Lead comes in rolls but should never be installed in lengths over 1.5 metres, less for thin lead rolls.
-For long runs the lead strips should be overlapped to allow for thermal expansion and prevent splitting after just a few years.
+For long runs, the lead strips should be overlapped to allow for thermal expansion and prevent splitting after just a few years.

-Lead is manufactured in 3 common thicknesses (3-5mm) but the thicker the lead the better, though obviously, thicker lead is also the most expensive!
+Lead is manufactured in 3 common thicknesses (3-5mm) but the thicker the lead the better, though obviously, thicker lead is also more expensive!
 Lead can be shaped by welding or by beating.
 If the lead is to be shaped by beating with wooden tools then the thickest lead should be used, but for welding thinner can be used no problem.

 The lead is fixed to the wall by lead plugs which are wedged between the courses of bricks.
 Then cement is used to fill any gaps and prevent water penetration.
 The three main different types of leadwork are a lead apron, step cover flashing and a lead back box on a chimney.